Hughes STEM High School: Hughes Center

 The last principal of Hughes Center was Dr. Virginia Rhodes and the school program was closed with the graduating class of 2012.

 Hughes STEM

 Hughes STEM saw its first students in 2009.
 In response to national initiatives for STEM education in America's public schools, the school curriculum was redesigned to focus on related career fields.
 A NSF grant aimed at creating scalable models of STEM schools paid for much of the upstart and transition costs, many of which were related to technology equipment acquisition.

 In 2011-2012 Hughes gained an 8th grade class and became a fully 7th-12th grade school the following school year.

-Academics

-The school is composed of four pathways: